Patient and Family Advisory Committee

 The Champlain LHIN's mandate is to provide home and community care services, and to plan, integrate and allocate funds for health services delivery by hospitals, addiction and mental health agencies, community support services, community health centers and long-term care homes located in the Champlain region.
 We are working to build a coordinated, integrated and accountable health system for people where and when they need it.

-The Patient and Family Advisory Committee will work with the LHIN to:
+The Patient and Family Advisory Committee (PFAC) will work with the LHIN to:

 - Support creative engagement and inclusion of patients and caregivers in system improvement within the Champlain LHIN.